TERMS AND CONDITIONS

 4.1 The Help Desk operates during Support Hours.

-4.2 Provided Client has paid the relevant Support Fees, Client can contact the Help desk for assistance regarding the Products they have licensed.
+4.2 Provided Client has current a positive Case Entitlements Balance, Client can contact the Help desk for assistance regarding the Products they have licensed.

 4.3 The Help Desk can be contacted via:

 4.4 Cases submitted in any other manner than the above may not result in the creation of a formal Support Case and PA cannot guarantee a response